 Bones was founded by Sunrise staff members Masahiko Minami, Hiroshi Saka, and Toshihiro Kawamoto.
 A project that they worked on was Cowboy Bebop: Knocking on Heaven’s Door.

-Hiroshi saka, the studio co-founder who worked on such shows as Mobile Suit Victory Gundam, Mobile Fighter G Gundam, and The Mars Daybreak, died in 2007 after losing his cancer battle and he was 44 years old.
+Hiroshi saka, the studio co-founder who worked on such shows as Mobile Suit Victory Gundam, Mobile Fighter G Gundam, and The Mars Daybreak,lost life in 2007 after losing his cancer battle and he was 44 years old.

-After saka died, two new directors came to the board of directors: Makoto Watanabe and Takahiro Komori.
+After sakalost life, two new directors came to the board of directors: Makoto Watanabe and Takahiro Komori.
 Komori, a character designer, and animator were with the studio from day one.

 Most Popular Anime By Studio Bones: